nourkagha/nourkagha/README.md

 * 💻 I'm a free and open source software enthusiast.
 * 🔐 I'm a privacy, security, digital freedom and humane technology advocate.
 * ☁️ I'm passionate about and enjoy music 🎹, writing 📝, gaming 🎮 and football ⚽.
+* ❤️ I'm a fan of and interested in all things STEM 🤖, fantasy 🧙‍♂️, philosophy 📜 and space 🪐.

 ### 📘 Languages